raiyan24r/messenger-chatbot-tutorial/README.md

 ## Step 1 : Creating a Facebook App
    * Head on over to https://developers.facebook.com/apps/ and click on *Create App*.
-   *  Select *Manage Business Integrations*  and click Continue.
+   *  Select *Manage Business Integrations*  and click *Continue*.
-   *  Any running editor of your choice.
-   *  Give your app a suitable display name,contact email and select *Yourself or your own business* as App Purpose and click Create App.
+   *  Give your app a suitable display name,contact email and select *Yourself or your own business* as App Purpose and click *Create App*.

 ![1](https://user-images.githubusercontent.com/65073451/97110282-927d7100-1702-11eb-9de9-372839987bce.jpg)